felixelex/trajnetplusplusbaselines/README.rst

     <img src="trained_models/Milestone2/figures/real_data_learning_curves.png" width="400px">

 The above figure shows the learning curves of all 5 models which have been trained on the real data set.
 The curves look very similar for the firs 4 models.
 The 5th model has been has been pretrained for 25 epochs on synth_data.
 As we didn't reset the learning rate, it used a much lower learning rate as the other models.
-Furthermore, considering the high initial loss, we can make the assumption that training on synth_data does not generalize very well to real_data.
+Considering the high initial loss, we can make the assumption that training on synth_data does not generalize very well to real_data.

 **Training set:** Synth data